 If your child requires a special diet for cultural or medical reasons, we will do our best to accommodate you.
 However, please be advised that we may not be able to supplement everything.
 Please speak to your Centre Director and they will work with you to accommodate as they can.

-Except for infants, and children with severe allergies or food restrictions, outside food is not permitted at the Centres that have kitchens.
+Except for children with severe allergies or food restrictions, outside food is not permitted at the Centres that have kitchens.
 This includes all homemade goods, as well as store bought food.
-For those infants not yet eating table food, please bring a day's supply of meals, including prepared bottles that are labelled with the child's name, date of preparation and contents.